-- Please return all keys to the receptionist and retrieve your deposit. - Complete a GRADUATE EXIT INFORMATION FORM, submit it to the Student Services Officer and add your forwarding address and e-mail to AXESS. - Apply for a leave of absence if you have not yet submitted your dissertation. - File a "Notice of Intention to Complete Degree Requirements" for the quarter in which you expect to receive a degree.
+- Please return all keys to the receptionist and retrieve your deposit. - Complete a GRADUATE EXIT INFORMATION FORM (available from Maria Frank), submit it to the Student Services Officer and add your forwarding address and e-mail to AXESS. - Apply for a leave of absence if you have not yet submitted your dissertation. - File a "Notice of Intention to Complete Degree Requirements" for the quarter in which you expect to receive a degree.
 You may do this via AXESS